 There’s nothing like a bonus, unexpected lesson; and it’s one of the reasons I love to share these attractions with my family.
 As we discussed with Janine before boarding, times might be tough, but locals can still appreciate their local town or region and re-discover things to do without spending a fortune or travelling too far.

 Of course, the most spectacular part of the Cataract Gorge Cruise is the entry into the South Esk River.
 The skipper has to sound the horn as he approaches Kings Bridge in case a rogue member of the Tadpole Club decides to jump into the icy waters from above.
-Apparently some teenagers still engage in this ancient Tasmanian tradition, but I would strongly discourage such an idiotic hobby!
+Apparently some teenagers still engage in this ancient Tasmanian tradition, albeit a dangerous hobby!

 According to Jeremy, the Gorge is the most visited attraction in Tasmania, followed by Salamanca Market in Hobart, Mount Wellington (on a clear day) and Port Arthur Convict Settlement.
 Those stats may have changed since the introduction of MONA and could be debated by other tourism operators!